Developing a certification examination FAQs

 Scoring

-No. Each item on the certification examination is worth one point*.
-Even a drag and drop item where you move multiple objects is worth one point.
-You either receive a point for the correct response or you do not receive a point.
+Each item on the certification examination is worth one point unless noted.
+Even a drag and drop item where you move multiple objects is worth one point unless the item indicates that you will receive partial points.

-No. Each item on the certification examination is worth one point*.
-Even a drag and drop item where you move multiple objects is worth one point.
-You either receive a point for the correct response or you do not receive a point.
+No. Each item on the certification examination is worth one point unless noted.
+Even a drag and drop item where you move multiple objects is worth one point unless the item indicates that you will receive partial points.

-During the creation of a certification examination, subject matter experts define what knowledge, skills and abilities should be assessed.
-These items are evaluated as to functional importance and broken into sections.
+During the creation of a certification examination, subject matter experts define what knowledge, skills, and abilities should be assessed.
+These qualities are evaluated as to functional importance and broken into sections.
 If skills within a section are considered essential to possess, it will contain more questions than a section considered less fundamental.
 It will also have questions considered to require a higher degree of subject knowledge.
 Therefore, each section has a varied number of questions which also vary in level of difficulty.

 When reviewing your score report, it is important to keep in mind that the total percentages of all sections will not equal 100%.
-The percentages merely indicate the percentage of questions you answered correctly within the individual section, and are not a direct indication of whether you will pass or fail the certification examination as a whole.
+The percentages merely indicate the percentage of questions you answered correctly within the individual section and are not a direct indication of whether you will pass or fail the certification examination as a whole.
 For example, you may get 100% in three sections that only had one question but get 25% in a section that had eight questions.
 Overall, you only answered five of eleven questions correctly so you would not pass this certification examination.
 Conversely, you could also get 0% in a section that only contains one question and still pass the exam with a high score.

-During the creation of a certification examination, subject matter experts define the skills that would demonstrate the target audience for certification.
-These items are evaluated as to functional importance and broken into topics which we reference as sections.
-If skills within a section are considered essential to the subject, it will contain more items than a section considered less fundamental.
+During the creation of a certification examination, subject matter experts define what knowledge, skills, and abilities should be assessed.
+These qualities are evaluated as to functional importance and broken into sections.
+If skills within a section are considered essential to possess, it will contain more items than a section considered less fundamental.
 It will also have items considered to require a higher degree of subject knowledge.
 Therefore, each section has a varied number of items which also vary in level of difficulty.

 Your score report is useful to gauge your level of knowledge of topics included in the certification examination.
 This can be correlated back to the Objective Domain for the certification examination to reference what skills are assessed in each section.

-JVIDÊÓƵ reports scaled scores so that candidates who have to retake a certification examination can determine if their performance is improving.
+JVIDÊÓÆµ reports scaled scores so that candidates who have to retake a certification examination can determine if their performance is improving.
 The actual cut score (the number of items you need to answer correctly) is based on input from a group of subject matter experts who review the difficulty of the questions in relation to the expected skills of the target audience.
 As a result, the number of items that you have to answer correctly varies depending on the difficulty of the questions delivered when you take the exam; this ensures that regardless of which combination of items you see, the evaluation of skills is fair—if you see a more difficult set of questions, the number of correct answers needed to pass is less than if you see an easier set of questions.
 As a result, providing a simple percent correct wouldn't provide useful information to someone who had to take the exam multiple times and saw different combinations of questions with different levels of difficulty.

 Because the number of correct answers needed to pass varies based on the difficulty of the questions delivered, if you see a difficult combination of questions, your performance may actually be higher in relation to the passing standard even though you completed fewer questions (in other words, a lower percentage) correctly than if you saw an easier set of questions.
 Scaled scores simplify your ability to evaluate improvements in your performance over time.
 This is a standard practice across the certification and licensure industry.